signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="SSRCReplicationandReuse"></a>
 ### SSRC Replication and Reuse

-Packet/media worker threads recognize and handle sessions that "overload" or "replicate" SSRCs in other sessions (i.e. with different endpoints), assuming correct interleaving of the same SSRC. mediaMin defaults to this behavior, but also allows the [ENABLE_DORMANT_SESSIONS flag](#user-content-commandlinedormantsessions) to be set in the -dN command line argument to designate sessions that have been "taken over" as "dormant sessions".
+[pktlib](#user-content-pktlib_main) packet/media worker threads recognize and handle sessions that "overload" or "replicate" SSRCs in other sessions (i.e. with different endpoints), assuming correct interleaving of the same SSRC. mediaMin defaults to this behavior, but also allows the [ENABLE_DORMANT_SESSIONS flag](#user-content-commandlinedormantsessions) to be set in the -dN command line argument to designate sessions that have been "taken over" as "dormant sessions".
 In such cases each dormant session is flushed and any remaining media is cleared from its session state information and jitter buffers.

 To provide insight into SSRC usage and endpoint behavior, packet/media worker threads keep track of SSRC replication and reuse, and include these stats in run-time stats.
 Below is a screen cap showing an SSRC replication, where session 0, channel 4 takes over the SSRC being used by session 1, channel 2 (highlighted in red):